dmfrodrigues/feup-sdis-proj2/doc/data-storage.md

 where NodeKey is the node key the protocol was called with
      4. If $s$'s answer fails, $r$ removes its local registry saying that the datapiece was stored in its successor.
      5. $r$ returns according to the answer it got from $s$.
-2. If $r$ has already stored that datapiece:
+3. If $r$ has already stored that datapiece:
      1. It returns with success.
-3. If $r$ has not stored that chunk but has a pointer to its successor reporting that it might have stored:
+4. If $r$ has not stored that chunk but has a pointer to its successor reporting that it might have stored:
      1. If it has space for that chunk:
           1. It stores the chunk locally.
           2. It asynchronously sends to its successor $s = successor(r)$ a `DELETE` message to delete that chunk.
           3. It returns successfully
      2. If it does not have space for that chunk:
-       4. It redirects the message to its successor $s = successor(r)$.
+          1. It sends a `PUT` message to its successor $s = successor(r)$.
-       5. It replies to the original message with whatever $s$ replied.
+          2. It replies to the original message with whatever $s$ replied.
-4. If $r$ has not yet stored that chunk and has available space:
+5. If $r$ has not yet stored that chunk and has available space:
      1. It stores that chunk;
      2. It returns with success.

-Upon receiving a `PUT` message, the node first checks if the node key is the same as itself, in which case it responds with failure; otherwise, the node should start the Put protocol locally using the node key it got from the `PUT` message (not its own key), and answer the `PUT` message according to what the Put protocol returns.
+Upon receiving a `PUT` message, the node should start the Put protocol locally using the node key it got from the `PUT` message (not its own key), and answer the `PUT` message according to what the Put protocol returns.

 ### Delete protocol